prototypsthlm/contentful-migrator-programme/README.md

 ### Available commands

 #### `cmp generate <migrationName>`

-Generates a migration with the given name and a timestamp prepended ex: YYYYMMDDhhmmssxxx-add-user-type.js.
+Generates a migration with the given name and a timestamp prepended ex:
+YYYYMMDDhhmmssxxx-add-user-type.js.

 #### `cmp migrate`

-Applies all _up_ operations of the non applied migrations to the CTF_ENVIRONMENT_ID set in the `.env` file
+Applies all _up_ operations of the non-applied migrations to the CTF_ENVIRONMENT_ID set in the `.env` file

 #### `cmp rollback`

-Applies the _down_ operations (i.e rolls back ) of the latest migration batch
+Applies the _down_ operations (i.e. rolls back ) of the latest migration batch

 #### `cmp aux:create <name?>`

 Creates an aux environment based on CTF_ENVIRONMENT_ID.
 You can give it an optional name.

 #### `cmp aux:drop <name>`

 Drop the environment with the given name

 #### `cmp aux:test`

 Creates environment from CTF_ENVIRONMENT_ID, applies new migrations, and drops the environment

 ## For development of the CMP tool